zamronypj/envision-backend-demo/README.md

 ## Run server and cron

-Server and cron is run as two seperate processes.
+Server and cron is run as two separate processes.

 ```
 $ npm run start & npm run cron